-I graduated from the Bucharest Computer Science High School in 1995.
+I graduated from the Bucharest Computer Science High School.
 I was a Computer Science major at the Bucharest "Politehnica" University for a year, after which I transferred to the California Institute of Technology (Caltech).

-At Stanford I got a Master's degree in Electrical Engineering with a telecommunications specialization (I graduated in 2002).
+At Stanford I got a Master's degree in Electrical Engineering with a telecommunications specialization.
 My main area of interest was in quantization: together with Michelle Effros, I invented an optimal scalar quantizer design algorithm ("Quantization as Histogram Segmentation", please see my publications page).
 This invention is covered by U.S. Patent no. 6771831.
 I also studied computational linguistics (linguistics has been one of my long standing interests).

-Since October 2002, I have been an R&D engineer with Topex Public Switching, working on VoIP technology and embedded systems.
+Afterwards I was an R&D engineer with Topex Public Switching, working on VoIP technology and embedded systems.

 My resume is available in HTML and ASCII format.